RavikumarVadai/Prediction-of-bad-brake-pads/README.md

 ## 3 Objective

 The objective behind this research project was to ﬁnd a simple and reliable method for detecting damage in brake lining.
+To find a cost effective inspection techqnique and automate the testing process.
+Predicting the quality of similar brake liners using the developed method.

 ## 4 Methodology